Here are testimonials to our work, by category of endorser. All endorsements should be understood as from individuals, not any other entities.

 –Greg Lane, President, Washington Public Affairs Network (TVW), Olympia, Wash.

-“I turned to Matt Rosenberg of Public Data Ferret for help in organizing a panel discussion, ‘Open Government: Future,’ for the Washington Coalition for Open Government conference in Seattle on March 10.
+“I turned to Matt Rosenberg of Public Data Ferret for help in organizing a panel discussion, ‘Open Government: Future,’ for the Washington Coalition for Open Government conference in Seattle in March, 2012.
 Not only did Rosenberg recruit an all-star panel for the program, he also made an outstanding presentation that clearly and concisely explained how ordinary citizens can use technology to make government data accessible and understandable.
 This program was the first step in building a partnership between two non-profits dedicated to the goal of accountable and accessible government, the foundation of democracy.”

 –Patience Rogge, Events Committee, Washington Coalition for Open Government, Western Washington state.